tolyo/html-pages-brunch/README.md

 `"html-pages-brunch": "git@github.com:tolyo/html-pages-brunch.git"`.

 To specify html-pages-brunch options, use `config.plugins.htmlPages` object to specify `htmlMin` and `destination` settings.
-The plugin can be disabled with a `disable` setting.
+The plugin can be disabled with a `disabled` setting.
 For example:

 ```coffeescript